250 EXC TPI SIX DAYS 2021

 ENGINE MANAGEMENT SYSTEM

 The engine management system (EMS) of the TPI models features a control unit located below the seat.
-The control unit determines the ignition timing and the amount of fuel to inject is based on several sensor readings such as intake and ambient air pressure, throttle position, oil and water temperature.
+The ECU defines the ignition timing and amount of fuel to inject is based on several sensor readings such as intake air pressure, throttle position and water temperature plus a new additional ambient air pressure sensor.
 Thanks to altitude and temperature compensation the rider does not need to worry about fiddling around with the jetting anymore.
+Should the rider decide to mount a radiator fan from the KTM PowerParts program, it will be controlled directly by the EMS without needing to add an additional thermal switch.
+An optional map select switch can be purchased, which allows the rider to select an alternate map while on the fly, for the optimal power delivery no matter the conditions.

 Say goodbye to numb feet and hands.
 This engine design allows the implementation of a lateral balancer shaft in order to keep the vibrations to a minimum.
 You know what that means: more comfort, less fatigue, bigger smiles.

 The KTM 250 EXC TPI employs the KTM-developed DDS clutch (damped diaphragm steel) with a wear-free steel basket, extremely heat resistant clutch plates and nitrated steel liners.
 This clever design employs a diaphragm spring instead of the usual coil springs, making for considerably easier clutch action.
 A diaphragm spring also leaves sufficient space for a damping system to be integrated into the clutch hub.
-The goal is traction, but durability is as well.
-Light operation and telepathic amounts of control are standard with this hydraulic Brembo actuated clutch.
+The goal is traction, but without compromising durability.
+Light operation and a 'telepathic' level of control come standard with this hydraulic Brembo actuated clutch.

-The TPI engine is fitted with a 39mm throttle body made by Dell`Orto.
+The TPI engine is fitted with a redesigned 39 mm throttle body made by Dell`Orto.
 The airflow is regulated by a butterfly connected with a twin-cable throttle cam, which is operated by the handlebar throttle assembly.
-A throttle position sensor provides airflow data to the control unit, while a bypass screw allows the regulation of the idle speed.
-The cold start device also opens a bypass supplying more air.
-Via an oil intake tube oil supplied from the oil pump is mixed with the incoming air to lubricate crankshaft bearings and cylinder/piston etc.
+A throttle position sensor provides airflow data to the control unit.
+For MY20 the idle system was reworked allowing the idle speed to be set more precisely via the bypass screw.
+Also, the cold start system is improved for a better supply of extra air when opening a bypass.
+Oil supplied by the electronically controlled oil pump via an oil intake tube is mixed with the incoming air to lubricate the moving engine parts.

 Wet, DDS multi-disc clutch, Brembo hydraulics